adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 25 Integrating OS Ticket into Your Tech Stack.md

 1. **Check Network Connection**:

     - If you encounter a timeout error, it indicates a network connection issue.
-    - Open a PowerShell session and `SSH` into your `Challenge-ELK` server to troubleshoot.
+    - Open a PowerShell session and `SSH` into your `MyDFIR-ELK` server to troubleshoot.

 2. **Verify IP Configuration**:

     - Ensure the OS Ticket server has the correct private IP address.
-    - Update the network adapter settings if necessary to set IPv4 address to the Challenge-OSticket Private VPC address.
+    - Update the network adapter settings if necessary to set IPv4 address to the MyDFIR-OSticket Private VPC address.

 3. **Update Connector Configuration**:

-    - Change the connector URL to use the private `Challenge-OSticket ` server IP address of the OS Ticket server.
+    - Change the connector URL to use the private `MyDFIR-OSticket ` server IP address of the OS Ticket server.
     - Save and rerun the test.

 ## 6. Confirming Integration